 Ganzirri is also a picturesque fishing village worth visiting with a nice church.
 Many people come here for their Sunday stroll.
 They do boat trips on the lake which last for 30 minutes with a local guide who will tell you all about the history of the lake.

 According to legend, Charybdis inhabited the waters near Capo Pelaro while Scylla remained in Calabria.
 A place steeped in mythology.
-If you want to read more about the history and mythology of Sicily, this Italy guide book is useful.
-You can also find the PDF chapter relating only to Sicily.

 Accommodation in Messina

 If you want to stay longer than one day, you will find a wide range of accommodation in Messina from hotels to guest houses and B&Bs.
 I recommend staying near the port area.
 You can reach Piazza Duomo in 6 minutes on foot from there.
 Most of the main attractions are around this area.
 You can use the map view at the top of the page to search for accommodation near the port and take advantage of the deals below:

 Before you leave Messina, you must try the typical Sicilian pastry cannoli.
 Crunchy deep fried cannoli shells filled with sweet ricotta cream and candied fruit with pieces of chocolate or crushed pistachio nuts.

 You will find many of them in the bars in trays, but the best ones are when they make them while you wait.
 You will often see a sign cannolo espresso which means they need to be made up.